Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 signature, records the witness transaction ID on the latch, and removes the pending-work link.
 It does not consult mutable manifest state.
 Historical replay consumes the same bytes and parent state and never regenerates shares.
+The witness bytes therefore do not independently prove the historical master-to-signing-key bindings.
+Validated witness inclusion attests that live materializing validators checked those bindings before the witness entered the ledger; replay rechecks the durable signatures and committee-relative shape.

 **INV-8 - Store the signature evidence once.**
 The full release-stamped payload and signatures live in the witness transaction.